Tornadoes of 2009: July 30

+June

+June 23 (Philippines)

+Two EF1 tornadoes were spawned by Tropical Storm Nangka (Feria).
+In Perez, Quezon, a boat with 15 passengers was struck by an EF1 tornado at around 01:00 PhST where it killed 4 people and injured 2 others.
+Another EF1 tornado hit four villages in Can-avid, Eastern Samar where it damaged 26 houses.

 August

 There were 63 tornadoes reported in the US in August, of which 60 were confirmed.

 August 4

 A large tornado struck the communities of Mont-Laurier and Aumond in southern Quebec about two hours north of Ottawa at around 2:30 PM EDT.
 Roofs were reported ripped off of homes, one large business had part of its wall blown away and one home was reported upended in Aumond.
 A total of 40 homes were damaged along the path and 21 of them had to be condemned.
 At least three people were reported injured by the tornado.
 A few hours after the tornado, a helicopter which filmed the damage caused by the tornado crashed on Highway 117 killing the pilot and a cameraman from CTV Montreal.
 The tornado was rated as an F2 making it one of the strongest and most damaging tornadoes in Quebec since an F3 struck Aylmer exactly 15 years ago to the day.